microsoft/WhatTheHack/044-AzureIntegrationServices-APIMwithFunctions/README.md

 # Azure Integration Services - API Management with Function Apps

 ## Introduction
-The Azure Integration Services (AIS) Hack will provide you a deep dive experience in building a solution to seamlessly connect apps to services whether hosted on premises or in the cloud.
+The Azure Integration Services (AIS) Hack will provide you a deep dive experience in building a solution that seamlessly connect apps to services whether hosted on premises or in the cloud.
 This hack - the first of many series - will enable participants to solve common business scenarios our customers face when building AIS from ground-up, from deploying, configuring and securing API management and its backend services.

 ## Learning Objectives